bcgov/devhub-app-web/docs/registry.md

 ## Registering To The Devhub

-Registration of content to the Devhub iis done via `JSON` format configuration files.
+Registration of content to the Devhub is done via `JSON` format configuration files.

-> The Devhub assumes you have some knowledge of `JSON` format files.If you are unfamiliar with JSON, it is best to familiarize your self [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).
+> The Devhub assumes you have some knowledge of `JSON` format files.
+If you are unfamiliar with JSON, it is best to familiarize your self [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).

 These files are also known as __registry__ files.
-It is helpful to think of the Devhub as __subscribing__ to your content.
-It will pull the latest version of it on its next build.
+In a nutshell, the registry is like a subscription for the Devhub.
+Just like subscribing to magazines in real life, instead of receiving a new magazine at the end of the month, whenever the Devhub rebuilds it grabs the latest version of your content as found within its repository.

 > If you have contributed to the Devhub in the past, you may have encountered `YAML` formatted configuration files instead of `JSON`.
 We found `YAML` to be more errorprone for content contributes because it is spacing/indent sensitive. `JSON` files, although more 'codey' looking, is more forgiving in this aspect.